kevinboone/hello-rest-c/README.md

 request\_handler.c.
 The rest of the code just starts the HTTP server, parses the command line, handles signals, and does logging.

+To build the example you'll need the libmicrohttpd development files -- e.g., `dnf install libmicrohttpd-devel`.
+Although libmicrohttpd has dependencies, I don't think my code has any dependencies of its own.